 Surveys of nuisance species are conducted throughout the year.
-No exotic vegetation was observed at the SHLMB in 2021.
+No exotic vegetation was observed at the SHLMB in 2022.

-The feral hog removal program at the SHLMB continued in 2021.
-Game cameras were deployed across the site in key locations and are checked daily for the presence of feral hogs.
-Gaps in perimeter fencing were fixed.
-No feral hogs were observed on cameras in 2021.
+The feral hog removal program at the SHLMB continued in 2022.
+Game cameras have been deployed across the site in key locations and are checked daily for the presence of feral hogs.
+Gaps in perimeter fencing have been fixed.
+In 2022, no feral hog damage was observed, or feral hogs recorded on cameras.